isorna/dropcommander-translations-en/dfc/scenarios/objectives.md

 ## Sectors

-Sectors are the key locations in Clusters that you must secure with ground forces in order to capture and defend their strategic advantage from your opponent!
-There are 6 types of sectors in the game and you will be required to hold various combinations of these depending on the mission.
+Sectors are the key locations in Clusters that you must secure with ground forces in order to capture and defend their strategic advantage.
+There are several types of sectors in the game and you will be required to hold various combinations of these depending on the mission.

-In order to hold a Sector, you must have more infantry/armoured tokens in that sector than your opponent at the end of the scoring turn, as described in the scenario.
-If you are required to contest a Sector, you must have 1 or more infantry or armoured tokens in that sector at the end of the of the scoring turn, as described in the scenario.
+In order to hold a Sector, you must have more Infantry and/or Armoured tokens in that sector than your opponent at the end of the scoring turn, as described in the scenario.
+If you are required to contest a Sector, you must have 1 or more Infantry or Armoured tokens in that sector at the end of the of the scoring turn, as described in the scenario.

 Each Sector has a value and the player that controls the highest total value of Sectors controls that Cluster.

 <table>
   <thead>
     <tr>
-      <th>Sector</th>
+      <th colspan="2">Sector</th>
       <th>Hull</th>
       <th>Armour</th>
       <th>Value</th>